scholarslab/scholarslab.github.io/collections/_posts/2023-02-27-time-lapse-with-blender.md

 layout: post
 title: "A Midlife Crisis Blender Tutorial: Creating and Stabilizing a Time Lapse Video"
 slug: time-lapse-with-blender
-categories:
+category: blog
+tags:
 - Geospatial and Temporal
-tags:
-- video
+- video editing
+- tutorial
 ---

 ## Smooth Large Series of Pictures of the Same Thing